 One downside, depending on your situation, is the cord.
 This duster plugs in.
 Wireless would be nice, but from all the products I scoped out and reviews I read, you’re trading convenience for power.
 I wanted the strongest airflow, so I went with the corded option.
 In this case, it’s 10 feet long, so you should be fine in most situations.

 My other sort of complaint: This duster is loud.
 But hey, that comes with the territory when it’s also really powerful.
 Just don’t use it when someone is trying to sleep.

 - If cleaning something delicate, start with the duster at least a foot away.
 I’m not kidding about this thing being powerful.

 - Take incredibly dusty items outside if you can.
 There’s no reason to blow all the dust and dirt around inside your home.

-- When blowing out your keyboard or whatever else out on the porch, give that a dusting, too.
+- When blowing out your keyboard or whatever else on the porch, dust that, too.
 No joke, the duster is strong enough to blow dirt and dust off the concrete, too.

 Want to browse more tech products we love?
 Tap or click here for our recommendations.We may receive a commission when you buy through our links, but our reporting and recommendations are always independent and objective.